Generate a card token

 request to the/v1/tokens

 endpoint.
-See the Tokens API reference for more information.
+See Create a card token in the API reference for more information.

 curl --request POST \